typst/typst/docs/tutorial/4-template.md

 >>> #lorem(200)
 ```

 We copy-pasted most of that code from the previous chapter.
-The only two
+The two differences
+are this:

-differences are that we wrapped everything in the function `conf` and are
+1. We wrapped everything in the function `conf` using an everything show rule.
-calling the columns function directly on the `doc` argument as it already
+   The function applies a few set and show rules and echoes the content it has
+   been passed at the end.

-contains the content of the document.
-Moreover, we used a curly-braced code
+2. Moreover, we used a curly-braced code block
-block instead of a content block.
-This way, we don't need to prefix all set
+   instead of a content block.
+This way, we don't need to prefix all set rules
-rules and function calls with a `#`.
-In exchange, we cannot write markup
+   and function calls with a `#`.
+In exchange, we cannot write markup directly
-directly into it anymore.
+   in the code block anymore.

 Also note where the title comes from: We previously had it inside of a variable.
 Now, we are receiving it as the first parameter of the template function.
-Thus, we must specify it in the show rule where we call the template.
+To do
+so, we passed a closure (that's a function without a name that is used right
+away) to the everything show rule.
+We did that because the `conf` function
+expects two positional arguments, the title and the body, but the show rule will
+only pass the body.
+Therefore, we add a new function definition that allows us
+to set a paper title and use the single parameter from the show rule.

 ## Templates with named arguments { #named-arguments }
 Our paper in the previous chapter had a title and an author list.
 Let's add these